buildvoc/heritage-trail-farnham/README.md

 ## Running locally

 Open `index.html` in a modern browser.
-The page references deck.gl 9.2.2 and its widget bundle from the `vendor/` directory and fetches the GeoJSON and map style from public endpoints.
+The page references deck.gl 9.2.2, its widget bundle, and MapLibre GL 3.6.2 from the checked-in `vendor/` directory and fetches the GeoJSON and map style from public endpoints.

 ## Widgets